Our Research

 Infants with lysosomal storage disorders such as Pompe disease are born with irreversible damage in multiple organs such as the heart and brain; they also develop immune reactions to replacement enzymes after serial infusions.
 Preclinical studies, including our studies of fetal enzyme replacement to treat MPS7, suggest that providing the enzyme before birth can circumvent these issues.

-In 2020, the FDA approved our IND application for In Utero Enzyme Replacement Therapy (IUERT) for fetuses diagnosed with any of eight lysosomal storage diseases.
+In 2020, the FDA approved our IND application for the Prenatal Enzyme Replacement for Lysosomal Storage Diseases (PEARL) Trial for fetuses diagnosed with any of eight lysosomal storage diseases.
 A case report regarding the first patient treated using the IUERT clinical protocol, developed by Tippi MacKenzie and colleagues at UCSF, was published in the New England Journal of Medicine in November 2022.

 Learn More